 - Research to discover answers & build understanding

 - Analyze & interpret information, then synthesize into a worthy action or product

 - Impart results & reflect on the action/product and the process

-Inquiry by its very nature requires students to apply critical thinking, or what educators often refer to as higher-order thinking, at every stage of the process.
-But, we cannot assume that our students have the necessary knowledge and skills to be successful at inquiry learning; it’s our responsibility to give them the guidance and time needed to learn.
+By its very nature, inquiry demands that students apply critical thinking, or what educators often refer to as higher-order thinking, at every stage of the process.
+But, we cannot assume that our students have the necessary knowledge and skills to be successful at inquiry learning—it’s our responsibility to give them the guidance and time needed to learn.

 Unfortunately, most teachers have no idea how to do this.
 Leslie Maniotes & Carol Kuhlthau summed this up in a Knowledge Quest article: